-- For each domain you are verifying, select Copy and add the copied TXT resource record to your domain’s DNS configuration.
+- For each domain you are verifying, in the Pending domains table, select Copy (in the Value column) and add the copied TXT resource record to your domain’s DNS configuration.

-- For each domain you are verifying, select Verify so that Dynatrace can verify that the record was added to your domain’s DNS.
+- For each domain you are verifying, in the Pending domains table, select Actions > Verify so that Dynatrace can verify that the record was added to your domain’s DNS.

 It typically takes a few minutes for a record to propagate through the DNS system and the value to become available for Dynatrace to verify.
 In some cases, it may take up to 24 hours.

-- Each verified domain is added to the Verified domains list.
+- Each verified domain is added to the Verified domains table.

 Select Download XML to download the service provider (SP) metadata displayed in Service provider SAML 2.0 XML metadata.